 Coat

 The Abyssinian coat is medium-short in length and dense to touch.
 It is very soft and fine and comes in a few different coat colors.
-Their ticked tabby coat is known for its ruddy or red coloring, but they can also be chocolate, cinnamon, blue, lilac and fawn.
+Their ticked tabby coat is known for its ruddy or reddish-brown bands of color, but they can also feature coat colors such as chocolate, cinnamon, blue, lilac and fawn.

 The eye color of an Abyssinian will usually be gold or green, a beautiful contrast from their coats.